yogeshhk/TeachingDataScience/Admin/CoursesAndTalks.md

     - Share beamer pdf of the talk on meetup, post pictures there

 ## Courses Playbook
+- Pick topic:
+	- a bit niche and not too broad,
+	- theory or library or fast growing github repo ok.
+	- from emerging tech (Gartner Hype Cycle).
+	- Rasa 3.0 (ask on Slack) or Knowledge Graphs ok.
 - Establish the why of your project (how better than competition courses?)
 - Gather your current materials
 	- Notes, yours/others